AutoDRIVE-Ecosystem/AutoDRIVE-Simulator-Containerization/README.md

-# AutoDRIVE Simulator Containerization - Palmetto Tests
+# AutoDRIVE Simulator HPC - Palmetto Cluster

 This branch contains various AutoDRIVE Simulator tests, which focus on AEB algorithm testing for OpenCAV.